Bart Verhaeghe: Training complex and new stadium

-Over an eight-year period, Verhaeghe made turnover grow from 43 million Euro in 2011 to 137 million Euro in 2020.
-A new stadium will further enhance that growth.
-Since 2006, several locations have been proposed by the government for a new Club stadium, but legal appeals have continued to surface.
-At the beginning of 2020, the city council of Bruges and the board of Club Brugge announced that the location of the new stadium is planned on the current Olympia site.
+A new stadium will further enhance that financial growth.
+At the beginning of 2020, the city council of Bruges and the board of Club Brugge announced that a new stadium is planned on the current Olympia site.
 Club Brugge will build the stadium with its own resources, the city gives a long lease on the use of the grounds.
-As soon as the new stadium is ready (season '22-'23), the Jan Breydel Stadium can be demolished.
-Club offers the guarantee that Cercle Brugge can continue to play in the new stadium on the Olympiasite, until the association can start using another stadium.
-The permit for the new stadium on the Olympiasite was granted on October 6, 2021.
+As soon as the new stadium is ready, the Jan Breydel Stadium can be demolished.
+The permit for the new stadium on the Olympiasite was granted on 6 October 2021 and renewed in June 2024.

 Belfius basecamp, the training complex of Club Brugge, is located in Westkapelle (Knokke-Heist).
-The first stone was laid on September 12, 2018, and ten months later, the A-team officially moved in.
+The first stone was laid on 12 September 2018, and ten months later, the A-team officially moved in.